shutter-network/shutter-validator-registration/README.md

 ### **Validator Registration Workflow**

-This guide provides step-by-step instructions for generating validator registration signatures using an existing validator mnemonic or keystore files and submitting them to the Gnosis Chain using a DApp.
+This guide provides step-by-step instructions for generating validator registration signatures using a existing validator keystore files and submitting them to the Gnosis Chain using a DApp.
 It also includes an optional step for uploading registration files when the DApp is hosted on a separate machine.

 ---

 ## **Overview**

 The workflow consists of two main components:
-1. **Validator Script**:
+1. **Signature generator**:
-   - Uses an existing validator mnemonic or keystore files to create the `signedRegistrations.json` file required for registration.
+   - Uses an existing validator keystore files to create the `signedRegistrations.json` file required for registration.
 2. **Validator Registration DApp**:
+   - Either automatically uses the `signedRegistrations.json` file generated above,
-   - Uploads the `signedRegistrations.json` file.
+   - Or allows the user to upload the `signedRegistrations.json` file manually

+     (useful when the DApp is hosted on a separate machine, see below for details).
    - Submits the registration to the `VALIDATOR_REGISTRY_ADDRESS` smart contract.

 ---

-## **1. Validator Script**
+## **1. Signature generator**

 ### **Features**
-- Uses an existing BIP-39 mnemonic or pre-generated keystore files to generate registration signatures.
+- Uses existing validator keystore files to generate registration signatures.
 - Creates the `signedRegistrations.json` file with validator registration data.
 - Preconfigured with Gnosis Chain endpoints and contract addresses.